aws/chalice/docs/source/api.rst

          app = Chalice(app_name="appname")
          app.debug = True

+   .. attribute:: websocket_api

+      An object of type :class:`WebsocketAPI`.
+This attribute can be used to send messages to websocket clients connected through API Gateway.

    .. method:: route(path, \*\*options)

       Register a view function for a particular URI path.
 This method